cjoakim/CosmosAIGraph/impl1/docs/readme.md

 ---

 **Note:** The initial March 2024 release of CosmosAIGraph is focused on **graph workloads**.
-Subsequence releases will further implement **AI-powered** functionality with the langchain orchestration library.
+Subsequent releases will further implement **AI-powered** functionality with the langchain orchestration library.
 ---